 UK Stewardship Code

-Under FCA rules COBS 2.2A.5 and 2.2.3, the FCA requires investment managers to publicly disclose the extent of their commitment to the UK Stewardship Code (‘the Code’).
-This is a voluntary code which was originally published by the Financial Reporting Council (‘FRC’) in July 2010 and last updated with effect from 1 January 2020.
+Under FCA rules COBS 2.2A.5 and 2.2.3, the FCA requires investment managers (both MiFID and AIFMD managers) to publicly disclose the extent of their commitment to the UK Stewardship Code (‘the Code’).
+This is a voluntary code which was originally published by the Financial Reporting Council (‘FRC’) in July 2010 and last updated with effect from 1 January 2020[1].
 It aims to enhance the quality of engagement between institutional investors and investee companies to help improve long term returns to shareholders and the efficient exercise of governance responsibilities.

 For firms that are committed to the Code, this is applied on a ‘comply or explain’ basis.
 Compliance with this Code is not mandatory and the FRC recognises that not all parts of the Code will be relevant to all institutional investors.